OguzPastirmaci/oci-gpu-monitoring/README.md

 You can find more information on OCI CLI in [this link](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/cliconcepts.htm).

 ### NVIDIA System Management Interface (nvidia-smi)
 The script uses `nvidia-smi` command line utility to gather metrics data from the GPUs in the instance.
-If you are already using your GPU instances you should already have  the appropriate NVIDIA drivers installed.
-The script also checks if it's installed but you may SSH into your GPU instance and run `nvidia-smi` in the command line.
+If you are already using your GPU instances for running GPU workloads, you most likely already have the appropriate NVIDIA drivers installed.
+The script checks if it's installed, but you may SSH into your GPU instance and run `nvidia-smi` in the command line.
 You should see an output like this:

 ```console
 [opc@gputest ~]$ nvidia-smi